CSbyGB/pentips/mobile-app/android.md

 - [Here is the official Documentation](https://mobsf.github.io/docs/#/)

+### Mobsf nice features

+- Very helpful for static analysis
+- Will look into the source code and find secrets
+- You can also search in the code for specific strings

 ## Checklists

 On every pentest, it is always worth having a checklist.
 This will allow you to make sure that you do not forget anything.